krpsh123/proxydockersock/README.md

     --to_user        user_name
-        A socket is created using a template /run/docker_[%user_name%].sock After starting this daemon, you need to add 'export DOCKER_HOST=unix:///run/docker_[%user_name%].sock' in ~/.bashrc --show_acl    show acl for --to_user and exit
+        A socket is created using a template /run/docker_[%user_name%].sock After starting this daemon, you need to add 'export DOCKER_HOST=unix:///run/docker_[%user_name%].sock' in ~/.bashrc --show_acl             show acl for --to_user and exit --no_add_all_labels    tell this_daemon not to add any of his own labels.
+        By default, labels are added when creating a container, image, volume, or network.
 ```

 # Install